I would like to acknowledge the following folks who helped me with the program.

 The meter and frequency display is the first item on the main window, and where you'll want to be focused on for most operation.
 It is actually one text box, so it shows up as one field, and works very well with a 40-cell braille display.
 It is good to learn this display, as information is maximized, and there are no field prompts or headers.

-I'll begin by just showing some typical output from my TS-590, and describing the information shown.
+I'll begin by just showing some typical output, and describing the information shown.
 Then I'll go into detail about the various fields.

-This shows the rig on 7.028.420, using VFO A. The meter is reading s-7, so I've got a pretty good noise level.
+This shows the rig on 7.028.420, using slice 0.
+The meter is reading s-7, so I've got a pretty good noise level.
 The "sm" on the very left means that slice 0 is sounding, and slice 1 is muted.

 The RIT and XIT are off.